Licensing

 Einstein licensing complexity

-Einstein licensing is one of the most confusing areas in Salesforce.
-Features are bundled differently across editions, and the landscape changes frequently.
-Always verify current bundling with Salesforce pricing documentation or your account executive.
+Einstein licensing is one of the more complex areas in all of Salesforce.
+Features are bundled differently across editions, and the options change often.
+Always verify current bundling with Salesforce pricing documentation or the account executive.

 Data Cloud Licenses

-Data Cloud (formerly Customer Data Platform / Salesforce CDP) unifies customer data across systems.
+Data Cloud (formerly Customer Data Platform / Salesforce CDP) unifies customer data from multiple systems.

 | Component | What It Provides |